 Archway Studios is a live-workspace built in and around a 19thC rail viaduct.
 The project works with the constraints of an inner-city, industrial site next to a train line, and the challenges of a fortified design that engages its surroundings.

 The building’s unique design and appearance helps it to stand out even when dwarfed by inner-city neighbours.
-As one of 10,000 arches that dissect neighbourhoods across London, it is a model that can be adapted for broad community benefit and regeneration.
+As one of 10,000 arches that dissect neighbourhoods across London, it is a model that can be adapted for broad community benefit.

 Eckersley O’Callaghan Engineers